Photo of a large sunflower

 Home

 She earned her Ph.D. in Health Communication from Edward R. Murrow College of Communication at Washington State University, after completing her bachelor’s and master’s degrees at University of Texas at El Paso.
-Her research and practice focused on media literacy, intersectionality, and dismantling systemic barriers in education.
+Her research and practice focuses on media literacy, intersectionality, and dismantling systemic barriers in education.

 Davi’s heart and passion goes into her work.
 She does everything 110% with empathy and exemplary leadership skills.
 I am privileged to see what one woman can accomplish.
 She removed bias and changed the hearts and attitudes of our campus through her awareness events and training.